rrnyquist/ebenezer/_Scripture/ESV/55_II_Timothy.md

 At my first defense no one came to stand by me, but all deserted me.
 May it not be charged against them! ^0416

 But the Lord stood by me and strengthened me, so that through me the message might be fully proclaimed and all the Gentiles might hear it.
-So I was rescued from the lion’s mouth. ^0417
+So I was rescued from the lion's mouth. ^0417

 The Lord will rescue me from every evil deed and bring me safely into his heavenly kingdom.
 To him be the glory forever and ever.
 Amen. ^0418